Acids in skincare are unsung heroes.

 This skin vitamin has been shown to help fight free-radical damage to collagen, brighten dark spots and help manage acne and oily skin, Look for a serum or lotions that contain at least 6% and up to 20% to reap the benefits of this powerhouse that suitable for all skin types.
 Make sure you don’t mix this with an acidic serum as that can convert the niacinamide to nicotinic acid, which may be irritating to some complexions.

 No, we’re not talking about Retin-A and its derivatives.
-These are prescription strength, and frankly, often these powerful products prove to be too drying for many complexions.
-Rather, find a product that contains retinol, which is converted slowly to usable form.
-Retinols, in general, are ‘gold standard’ for overall skin vibrancy and have an abundance of evidence to back their use.
+These are prescription strengths, and frankly, often these powerful products prove to be too drying for many complexions.
+Rather, find a product that contains retinol, which is converted slowly to a usable form.
+Retinols, in general, is ‘the gold standard’ for overall skin vibrancy and have an abundance of evidence to back their use.

 Anti-Aging and Acids